DN-debug/peux-os-sitebuild/src/pages/twms.md

         image: images/scrot_sdorfehs-2021-10-20_000.png
       - title: SWAY+WAYFIRE
         content: >
-          SwayWM is the port of i3WM on Wayland, whereas Wayfire is a Wayland compositor that is delivered with WayfireWM as a package.
-This version of Peux OS TWM contains both the sessions.
+          Sway and Wayfire are the wayland compositor that comes with SwayWM and WayfireWM respectively.
+Though the WayfireWM is not a TWM, rather a FWM, yet the configuration of these two is very much compatible, hence this version of Peux OS TWM contains both of these wayland sessions.

           The above screenshot is from Peux OS Sway.